zxmfke/deepwiki-md-chrome-extension/README.md

 ## Purpose

 I want to save the code documentation from the GitHub repository of the DeepWiki website, so that I can modify it locally and then rewrite it into my own blog, even adding some of my own insights.
+It has not been published to the Google Play Store yet and is currently just a tool for personal use.
+If you want to use it, you can clone it or download it from the release section.
+Then, enable Chrome's developer mode, select the downloaded directory, and add it.

 For example, open ThinkInAIXYZ/go-mcp.
 The content is as follows:

 ![](./images/deepwiki-github.png)